 Learning & Teaching

 Developed as a three-way learning partnership, the programme will enable students to gain the in-demand skills needed to meet regional skills gaps.
-By utilising the full calendar year and applying core tenants of work-based learning, students will achieve their award within the same period as a standard full-time student, ensuring that the future skills needs of employers are met as effectively and efficiently as possible.
+By utilising the full calendar year and applying core tenets of work-based learning, students will achieve their award within the same period as a standard full-time student, ensuring that the future skills needs of employers are met as effectively and efficiently as possible.

 The programme outcomes have been designed by reference to and in compliance with the QAA Subject Benchmark Statement for Computing (2016), as well as referencing the QAA Framework for Higher Education Qualifications (2014).